An

 a lot of time text-messaging his friends on his mobile phone

-spared an hour to consult a veterinarian.
-At the
+spared an hour to consult me.

-veterinary surgery, it behaved normally.
-This
+veterinary surgery, it had behaved normally.
+"This

 is a

-Their pets
+surgery," I said. " Their pets

-look normal when they should be sick!
+look normal when they should be sick!"

 and examined every part of its body.
+I extended its four

 diagnosed as